AlvaroBernalG/event-worker/readme.md

   * object
     * object.payload `any`

-      Data that was sent from the event emitter to the listener.
+      Data sent from the event emitter to the listener.

     * object.resolve  `function`

-      Function that allows the listerner to respond back the original event emitter.
+      Function that allows the listerner to resolve the promise.

     * object.reject  `function`

-      Function that allows the listener to reject the call.
+      Function that allows the listener to reject the promise.

 ## Contributing